Lower Eyelid Surgery in Houston

 During a blepharoplasty, to ensure patients remain comfortable throughout their procedure, patients receive twilight sedation or general anesthesia.

-Immediately before the procedure at the Houston office-based surgical suite, Dr. Patel or Truong may mark the area of the skin incision.
+Immediately before the procedure at the Houston office-based surgical suite, Dr. Patel may mark the area of the skin incision.
 These markings are done with the person in a seated position.
 The borders of the excess skin or fat and any hollowing are drawn with a surgical pen.

 Lower blepharoplasty is performed with local anesthesia or under monitored sedation.
 The local anesthetic consists of lidocaine and/or bupivacaine with epinephrine.
 In addition to this, topical anesthetic drops are instilled.
 A corneal shield is placed to protect the eye.